BioComputingUP/mocafe/README.md

 # open shell inside the container
 singularity shell mocafe.sif
 ```
-If you don't have Singularity installed, or you prefer installing _mocafe_ on your system, you can check out
+If you don't have Singularity installed, or you prefer installing Mocafe on your system, you can check out
 the [Installation page](https://biocomputingup.github.io/mocafe/build/html/installation.html) on the documentation
 for an extensive installation guide.

 ## Usage example

-*mocafe* allows anyone to simulate a phase field cancer models just as any other FEniCS python script.
+Mocafe allows anyone to simulate a phase field cancer models just as any other FEniCS python script.
-Please refer to the [demo gallery](https://biocomputingup.github.io/mocafe/build/html/demo_doc/index.html)  in the *mocafe* documentation for extensive usage examples.
+Please refer to the [demo gallery](https://biocomputingup.github.io/mocafe/build/html/demo_doc/index.html)  in the Mocafe documentation for extensive usage examples.
 Currently, the demos include:

 * the simulation of a **prostate cancer model** first proposed by Lorenzo et al. in 2016 [^Lorenzo2016], both in 2D and in 3D;
 * the simulation of an **angiogenesis model** first proposed by Travasso et al. in 2011 [^Travasso2011], both in 2D and in 3D (3D adaptation first reported by Xu et al. in 2020 [^Xu2020])

 ## Release History

-* 24 Jan 2021: Released *mocafe* 1.0.0
+* 24 Jan 2021: Released Mocafe 1.0.0

 ## Meta